dvdjg/mcp-office/USE_CASES.md

 - **AI Infers**: The user wants to interact with cloud-based documents.
 This functionality is planned for future development and will involve integrating with Microsoft Graph API (a **library/API based approach**) and potentially the Office JavaScript API to handle authentication and document manipulation while respecting user permissions.
 - **AI Action**: Explains that this feature is planned and points to the documentation for future implementation details.
 - **Interaction**: AI informs the user about the future availability of this feature and where to find more information.

+## OS Shenanigans (Beyond the Document)

+Sometimes the chaos isn't *in* the document, but *around* it.
+This section is for tools that help manage your Office environment itself!

+### Use Case BBB: The "What's Open?!"
+Oracle (getActiveOfficeDocuments)
+**Scenario**: You've been multitasking like a caffeinated octopus – three Word docs, two Excels, and that one PowerPoint you *swear* you closed.
+Now you need to find "that_important_report.docx" but your desktop looks like a digital explosion.
+Which window is it?! 🤯🐙
+**Solution**:
+- **User Tells AI**: "I've lost track!
+What Office files do I actually have open right now?
+Is `that_important_report.docx` among them?"
+- **AI Infers**: The user's drowning in a sea of open windows and needs a lifeline.
+The `os/getActiveOfficeDocuments` tool is the digital coast guard.
+This uses OS-level interactions, likely via **COM** or platform-specific APIs, to query active processes.
+- **AI Action**: Calls `os/getActiveOfficeDocuments`.
+The AI then checks the returned list for `that_important_report.docx`.
+- **Interaction**: AI reports back, "Okay, deep breath!
+You currently have `Draft1.docx`, `Spreadsheet_of_Doom.xlsx`, `Presentation_for_Cats.pptx`, and YES, `that_important_report.docx` is open!
+Phew!
+Anything else I can find in this digital jungle?"

 ## Next Steps
 - See [Installation & API](INSTALLATION_AND_API.md:0) for setup and tools.